lassenordahl/lassenordahl.com/src/markdown-pages/TIPPERS Development.md

 2. Geolocation types with non-geolocation sub types (Ex: Donald Bren Hall)
 3. Non-geolocation types with non-geolocation sub types (Ex: Floor One of Donald Bren Hall)

 What does this mean?
 Honestly I've been trying to figure this out myself.
 Throughout the last month we've generalized the types to the above three.
 This means you could load the application with a root type, and it would automatically load from there, with availability to click to deeper sub-levels.
 The best way to see this is to look through the pictures below.
-(Again using dummy data for now)

 ### Detailed View